Nyandwi/algorithms/data-structures/linkedlist.md

 * Adding a new item at the front(head) takes O(1) time!!!
 Same for deleting the first item in the list.
 * Inserting or deleting the item at the tail of a list takes O(n) time.
 * The only way to get or find the ith element in the list is to step through the items one by one, which leads to worst-case linear time for `get_at(i)` and `set_at(i,x)` operations.
 They take `O(n)` runtime.
 * Python builtin list is different from linked list.
-Read more about (linked list in Python](https://realpython.com/linked-lists-python/).
+Read more about [linked list in Python](https://realpython.com/linked-lists-python/).

 * Next: Pseudocode for searching, inserting, and deleting item in the list.